 As a novelist, I’ve brought my experience in the world of academic research to life as a backdrop for fiction.
 My first novel, The Prize, is an award-winning medical thriller based on fraud, deceit and violence growing out of the discovery of a treatment for Alzheimer’s disease.

-My second novel, Nondisclosure, is in the final stages of editing and will be coming in the summer of 2019.
+My second novel, Nondisclosure, explores sexual misconduct in medical research.
 Set in a Boston research university, Nondisclosure deals with a case of sexual harassment that escalates to rape and murder.